telerik/ajax-docs/controls/menu/radmenu-items/working-with-items-at-client-side.md

 **RadMenu for ASP.NET AJAX** provides a client-side API for adding, deleting and disabling items.By using the **trackChanges** and **commitChanges** methods of the client-side **RadMenu** object, these changes can persist after a postback.

+>note The Menu items in Mobile render mode are of type `Telerik.Web.UI.MobileMenuItem`.
+>

 ## Adding Items

 To add an item, use the **add** or **insert** method of the itemcollection: